artyom-mameev/quester/README.md

 is covered by unit/integration tests and documented.

-Based on a considerable number of business logic requirements, in order to avoid unnecessary complexity and internal inconsistency, in the process of the development were considered the advantages and disadvantages of different approaches to designing the application architecture and ORM model, and solutions that were regarded as the most justified in the context of the application were chosen.
+Based on a considerable number of business logic requirements, in order to avoid unnecessary complexity and internal inconsistencies, during the development process the advantages and disadvantages of different approaches to the design of the application architecture and ORM model were considered, and solutions were chosen that were considered most justified in the context of the application.

 ![Spring Text Game Creator - Games Page](readme/screenshots/1-general.png)